jmc617/neon-concentration/README.md

 # Concentration

 Concentration is a game created for a [Mintbean](https://mintbean.io/) hackathon in August 2021.
 It is a timed card matching game.
-It also includes a landing and contact page styled using bootstrap.
+It also includes a landing and contact page styled using Bootstrap.
 ## Gameplay

 ![Image of gameplay](https://imgur.com/DEskYN3.png)